metabase/metabase/docs/troubleshooting-guide/loading-from-h2.md

 ## Loading exported application database fails

-If you've been using the default H2 application database that ships with Metabase, and want to [migrate from the default H2 application database][migrate] to a production database like [PostgreSQL][postgres], you'll need to use the `load-from-h2` command, which will fail if the database filename is incorrect.
+If you've been using the default H2 application database that ships with Metabase, and want to [migrate from the default H2 application database][migrate] to a production database like [PostgreSQL][postgres] or MySQL/MariaDB, you'll need to use the `load-from-h2` command, which will fail if the database filename is incorrect.

 **How to detect this:** When running the `load-from-h2` command, you'll see an error that looks something like: